 The reality of resource constraints or other factors can lead to a "clean enough" philosophy regarding clean water provision.
 While a graded approach to providing clean water can be a helpful strategy in the process of moving towards is often appropriate, it should not be the end point.16 We should not be too quick to settle for water which is clearly not up to the established standards which are linked to health outcomes.
 As a strategy for larger general goals of improving livelihoods or food security (however those are defined), efforts should be made to link water provision with larger food and health goals (e.g. WaSH, nutrition).
-SASOL and UDO have worked with sand dams for many years and are now embracing a more holistic approach to working with communities by working with food production, income generation, etc. They are therefore in a position to think about how water quality could integrate with their other activities.
+SASOL and UDO have worked with sand dams for many years and are now involved in a concerted effort to work with communities on food production, income generation, etc. They are therefore in a position to think about how water quality could integrate with their other activities.